vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - `source_type`: the source account type (i.e. network treasury, market insurance pool)
 - `source` specifies the account to transfer from, depending on the account type:
   - network treasury: leave blank (only one per asset)
-  - network insurance pool: leave blank (only one per asset)
   - market insurance pool: market ID
 - `type`, which can be either "all or nothing" or "best effort":
   - all or nothing: either transfers the specified amount or does not transfer anything